RobbinLawHTMLCSS/html-css-1-demos/schedule.md

 Web Images

 - With the NOVELS wire-frame Photo-Shop(psd) file:
-  - grabbing images that are rectangular
+  - grabbing images that are rectangular from layers (ctrl-click)
   - using the ruler tool to measure rough distances for margin, padding, and borders
 - review exercise requirements/hints